BjornWilliams/DocsVersaTul/docs/source/index.rst

 It’s comprised of several NuGet packages that can be used as standalone projects or together to solve problems.
 The library is made up of several packages that can be used to manage:

-1.	**Caching** - default in-memory cache.
+1.	**Caching** - provides a default in-memory cache.
-2.	**Database Access** - multiple databases including MongoDb, SQL Server, etc.
+2.	**Database Access** - provides multiple database access logic including MongoDb, SQL Server, etc.
-3.	**Logging** - logs either to flat files, APIs, or emails.
+3.	**Logging** - provides logging for either flat files, APIs, or emails.
-4.	**Streamers** - a special package for exporting collections to formats such as CSV, TAB Delimited, or JSON files.
+4.	**Streamers** - provides a special package for exporting collections to formats such as CSV, TAB Delimited, or JSON files.

 .. note::